Oracle Database 11g Release 2 runs on the BS2000/OSD operating system.

 INCLUDE files, application demo files, and system configuration files specifying default precompiler options for precompiler users.

-ORAUID is required for each separate Oracle Database release.
+ORAUID is required for every Oracle Database release.
 However, multiple databases using the same version can, and should, refer to the same installation user ID.

 You must not use the BS2000/OSD System Administrator user ID